Information about the BSDB

 - secretary@bsdb.org

-- interest: cell fate & survival in early mouse & ES cells
+- interests: cell fate & survival in early mouse & ES cells

 - arranges meetings and venues, and liaises with the scientific meeting organisers